Webziee/Auto-Legit-Cars/README.md

 # 1. INTRODUCTION : READ ME
 This comprehensive read me file will provide you with an overview of our project.
-It includes key information about the app and report structure such as 2) a table of contents, 3) who is in the team, 4) each team members group rating,
+It includes key information about the app and report structure such as 2) a table of contents, 3) who is in the team, 4) group rating and commit evidence,
 5) important link, 6) the 3 features selected and implememted from the 5 in the planning phase, 7) a checklist of all features/functionalities included in the app, 8) an explination of how we created and implemented the API,
 9) details about the app in the form of a report with the following headings: purpose of the app, design considerations, the manner in which GitHub and GitHub actions were utilized throughout the development processs, and lastly a conclusion that reflects on the project and its outcomes;